 - This plan will build from previous statewide efforts, including the Iowa DOT 2022 State Transportation Plan and Iowa EDA’s 2019 report, Charging Forward: Iowa’s Opportunities for Electric Vehicle Infrastructure Support.
 Additionally, the National Electric Vehicle Infrastructure program is available for all 50 states, and Iowa’s plan will be in alignment with guidance provided by the U.S. Department of Transportation.

-When will the grant application be released?
+When will the program be released?

-How will the grant applications be scored?
+How will the applications be scored?

 When will awardees for the first round of funding be selected?